ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Methodology

 The network is trained to assign a class for each token in the spectrogram and differentiate it from other tokens.
 In essence, the idea of local contrastive learning is similar to spectrogram reconstruction, but not in the pixel space, but rather in the class space.

 As for the global contrastive leaning, we follow the same procedure as in the local contrastive learning, but proceeding only on the class token to learn a global representation for the whole spectrogram.
-For this particular task, two augmented views are required, where the task is to match the output representation of the student from the first augmented view to the output representation of the teacher from the second augmented view and vice versa.
+For this particular task, two augmented views are required, where the task is to match the output representation of the class token of the student from the first augmented view, i.e. $p_{s,1}(0, .)$, to the output representation of the class token of the teacher from the second augmented view, i.e. $p_{t,2}(0, .)$, and vice versa.
+The overall global contrastive leaning loss is as follows: